How to Download a YouTube Video (The Right Way)

 What Is YouTube Premium?

 YouTube Premium is a popular paid service that supplements your viewing experience on the platform.
-For $11.99 a month, this premium service allows YouTube users to:
+For $13.99 a month for an individual account, this premium service allows YouTube users to:

 • Watch videos ad-free